mashiachy/tmdb-api/README.md

 ## 🛠️ Setup

 Install dependencies by running `pnpm install`, then create a new file in the root directory named `.env` (use `example.env` to see options).
 You'll need to get an API key from The Movie DB in order to run any queries.
 For more information, please read the [Movie DB docs](https://developers.themoviedb.org/3/getting-started/introduction).
-Additionally, for extra features with Images put to the file AWS S3 envs.
 In your new `.env` file, copy + paste the following and replace the text following the `=` sign with your newly create API keys.

 `.env.example`: